 Air photo of Palmer and surroundings © ASP Editions

 Château Palmer is one of the few remaining aristocrats among Bordeaux wines.
-Palmer has neither let it influence by present acrobatics in vinification, technical sidesteps and modern trends.
-This property has been kept hard by the classic style – some would mean genuine Bordeaux style – where ripe fruit and ripe tannin complement each other in the best possible way.
-Here, aromatic finesse and elegance are mixed in the finest possible way with power and sappiness on the palate, sophisticated structure and exquisite balance.
-This is exactly what Bordeaux is famous for and something wine producers from all over the world try to incorporate in their wines.
+Palmer has neither let it be influenced by present acrobatics in vinification, technical sidesteps, or modern trends.
+This property has been kept in the classic style – some would say true Bordeaux style – where ripe fruit and ripe tannin complement each other in the best possible way.
+Here, aromatic finesse and elegance are mixed in the finest possible way with power and sappiness on the palate, sophisticated structure, and exquisite balance.
+This is precisely what Bordeaux is famous for, and something wine producers from all over the world try to incorporate into their wines.
 Even if Château Palmer is only classified as 3.
-Growth according to the 1855-classification, it's far better than its present classification.
+According to the 1855 classification, this growth is far better than its present classification.
 Sublime and aristocratic wine!

 PERFECTLY SITUATED

-Palmer is situated in Haut-Médoc on the right side of the so-called "Route de Vin", halfway between Cantenac and Margaux communes, with only a few kilometres away from Gironde river.
+Palmer is situated in Haut-Médoc on the right side of the so-called "Route de Vin," halfway between Cantenac and Margaux communes, only a few kilometers from the Gironde River.
 It covers 55 ha of vines growing on mainly gravelly soil with quartz stones in different sizes.
-The composition of the grapes varieties used is classic: 47% Merlot, 47% Cabernet and 6% Petit Verdot.
+The composition of the grape varieties is classic: 47% Merlot, 47% Cabernet, and 6% Petit Verdot.
 The average age of vines is 38 years.

 WINES

 Today, two wines are made at Palmer.
-Grand Vin bears the name of the property and Alter Ego (since 1998).
-Alter Ego isn't a typical second wine of Palmer, more like a blend of cuvees from different parcels of the vineyard, which don't have the quality required for Grand Vin.
+Grand Vin bears the name of the property, and Alter Ego (since 1998).
+Alter Ego isn't a typical second wine of Palmer; it is more like a blend of cuvees from different parcels of the vineyard, which need to have the quality required for Grand Vin.

-Harvest is done manually and both wines undergo temperature-controlled stainless steel vats.
-Only through the end of malolactic fermentation, wine is transferred to oak barrels.
-It's not filtrated, only clarified with egg whites.
+Harvest is done manually, and both wines undergo temperature-controlled stainless steel vats.
+The wine is transferred to oak barrels only at the end of malolactic fermentation.
+It's not filtrated; it's only clarified with egg whites.
 Palmer spends 20-21 months in 50-70% new barrels, while Alter Ego gets 17-18 months in 25-40% new barrels.

 During the private tasting on 15th October 2015 in Copenhagen, I tasted Alter Ego 2003 and 2005, plus Palmer 2005-2001-2000-1990-1988-1985-1979-1967.

-Awesome picture taken by my friend Miguel Lecuona at Chateau Palmer on the 31st March 2015 - we all were thrilled with the 2014 vintage there!
-Chris Myers did the talking, we tasted the wines!
+Awesome picture taken by my friend Miguel Lecuona at Chateau Palmer on the 31st of March 2015—we were all thrilled with the 2014 vintage!
+Chris Myers did the talking, and we tasted the wines!

 -----

 Tasted in November 2021.
 48% C.Sauvignon, 48% Merlot and 4% Petit Verdot.
 Overall, it was a stunning effort in 2019.
-A more powerful presence, but still keeping its aristocracy things intact, like f.i. elegance, finesse and sophisticated touch.
-Intense and fragrant nose of red and dark berries, well-defined midpalate and great finish.
+A more powerful presence, but still keeping its aristocratic things intact, like f.i. elegance, finesse, and sophisticated touch.
+An intense and fragrant nose of red and dark berries, a well-defined midpalate, and an excellent finish.

 2019 Palmer 98+p

 Tasted in November 2021.
 53% C.Sauvignon, 43% Merlot and 4% Petit Verdot.
-Pure blackcurrant and cherry candy, so sophisticated, so refined, sheer elegance and finesse.
-Aristocratic and totally and stunningly impressive.
+Pure blackcurrant and cherry candy, sophisticated, refined, sheer elegance, and finesse.
+It is aristocratic and totally and stunningly impressive.

 2018 Palmer (barrel sample) 97+p

 Tasted in April 2019.
 53% Cabernet Sauvignon, Merlot 40% and 7% Petit Verdot.
-Thomas Duroux, Palmer's technical manager explained to us, that due to bio farming, the vineyard had been very sensitive to mildew in 2018 and lost a lot of potential production.
-Therefore, yield per ha landed at a small 11 hl and no Alter Ego was produced.
-However, the remaining grapes did produce great and incredibly stylish wine, concentrated and refined, with big and refreshing tannin.
+Thomas Duroux, Palmer's technical manager, explained that the vineyard had been very sensitive to mildew in 2018 and lost a lot of potential production due to biofarming.
+Therefore, yield per ha landed at a tiny 11 hl, and no Alter Ego was produced.
+However, the remaining grapes did make a great and incredibly stylish wine, concentrated and refined, with big and refreshing tannins.
 Fabulous effort for the vintage.

 2017 Palmer 96p